 Note that the University of Bath Research Data Policy requires that all research projects have a Data Management Plan and, as such, all funded EPRSC projects are required to have a Data Management Plan, but this plan does not need to be submitted to the EPSRC.
 Data Management Plan templates that can be used for EPSRC projects are:

-The EPSRC explicitly allows grant proposals to include research data management costs in their budgets on two conditions:
+The EPSRC allows grant proposals to include research data management costs in their budget.

-The EPSRC expects all research data (including software and other code) supporting published findings to be made as freely and openly as possible, recognising that there may be legal, ethical or commercial reasons why access may be restricted.
+The EPSRC expects all research data (including software and other code) supporting published findings to be made as freely and openly as possible in a timely manner (within 12 months), recognising that there may be legal, ethical or commercial reasons why access may be restricted.

 Data must be securely preserved for a minimum of 10 years from that date that any researcher 'privileged access' period expires, or if others have accessed the data, from the last date on which access to the data was requested by a third party.

 ESRC applicants, other than those applying for studentship funding, who plan to generate data from their research must submit a Data Management and Sharing Plan as part of their application.
-The ESRC does not supply a formal template, but the topics that the plan should cover are summarised in their Research Data Policy under 'Responsibilities for ESRC grant holders'.
+The ESRC does not supply a formal template, but the topics that the plan should cover are summarised in ESRC data management plan and policy and in their Research Data Policy under 'Responsibilities for ESRC grant holders'.

 The ESRC will provide appropriate funding for data management where the costs of implementation have been included in the Data Management Plan.
 However, this cannot include costs for data archiving as the ESRC already funds the UK Data Service.